dnmfarrell/jp/README.md

 I've used a new option `-m` to load the macros helper file as that's where `.filterobj` is defined.

 Next I pass the JSON string `"twitter_username"` as an argument, which jp stores on its internal stack.
-Finally the `.filterobj` macro uses the two stack values (the string, and the object of my GitHub profile) to inspect each tuple in the object, and if the tuple's key matches `"twitter_username"` it will keep it, else `.filterobj` deletes the key/value pair.
+Finally the `.filterobj` macro uses the two stack values (the string, and the object of my GitHub profile) to inspect each pair in the object, and if the pair's key matches `"twitter_username"` it will keep it, else `.filterobj` deletes the pair.

 However all I wanted was my twitter username, I don't care about the curly braces or key string.
-To pluck the value out of the tuple, I can use `.v`:
+To pluck the value out of the pair, I can use `.v`:

     cat gh-profile.json | jp -m macros.jp '"twitter_username"' .filterobj .v
     "perltricks"